Updated: January 2021.

 48 hours of hardly any sleep, stress and frustration later – I was going back home.
 Escorted to the plane with all my documents confiscated – an inadmissible person.
 A priority boarding with a class.

+And yes.
 I felt sorry for myself.
 I could not help it.
-And then a crazy thought came upon me.
+And then this thought came upon me.

 Internet and the whole world of social media are full of professional travellers.
 And they really know what they doing.
-I keep reading those articles and watch Youtube videos and ask myself how am I ever going to become like them.
+I keep reading those articles and watching YouTube videos and ask myself how am I ever going to become like them.

-And the question is – never.
 Because I am me.
 I make mistakes, make numerous plans and don’t execute them too well.
-Overestimating my abilities when hiking the mountains.
-Deciding to use public transport for a learning experience and having to take a cab back instead as I got lost.
-The list goes on.
-But guess what!
-I really enjoy it!
+I overestimate my abilities when hiking the mountains.
+I decide to use public transport for a learning experience and then, having to take a cab back instead as I got lost.
+And those mishaps – sometimes, put me in the situations I learn from the most.

 “IT IS NOT THE DESTINATION WHERE YOU END UP BUT THE MISHAPS AND MEMORIES YOU CREATE ALONG THE WAY.” ~ PENELOPE RILEY